 (c) The period during which the permit is valid, not to exceed a period of 30 consecutive days, except a permit for yard debris.
 The actual period in the permit must be specific to the needs of the applicant.
-The Department may issue specific letter permits for shorter periods.
+DEQ may issue specific letter permits for shorter periods.

-(d) A letter permit for yard debris is valid for a single burning season or for both the spring and fall burning seasons during a calendar year, as appropriate to the application and the fee paid pursuant to the schedule in section (10) of this rule.
+(d) A letter permit for yard debris is valid for a single burning season or for both the spring and fall burning seasons during a calendar year, as appropriate to the application and the fee paid pursuant to the schedule in section (10).
 The spring burning is from March 1 to June 15, inclusive, and the fall burning season is from October 1 to December 15, inclusive.

 (e) Equipment and methods required to be used by the applicant to insure that the burning is accomplished in the most efficient manner over the shortest period of time to minimize smoke production.